apache/incubator-baremaps/examples/openstreetmap/README.md

   --watch-changes
 ```

-Well done, a local tile server should have started and a map of liechtenstein should appear in your browser ([http://localhost:9000/](http://localhost:9000/))!
+Well done, a local tile server should have started and a map of Liechtenstein should appear in your browser ([http://localhost:9000/](http://localhost:9000/))!
-Baremaps dynamically generates a [Mapbox Style](https://docs.mapbox.com/mapbox-gl-js/style-spec/) from the YAML configuration file aimed at previsualizing the data.
+Baremaps dynamically generates a blueprint [Mapbox Style](https://docs.mapbox.com/mapbox-gl-js/style-spec/) from the YAML configuration file.
+It is aimed at quickly previsualizing the data and provides a foundation for creating more complex styles.
-Here, notice the flag `--watch-changes`, it enables the browser to reload whenever the configuration file changes, which greatly accelerates the process of composing vector tiles.
+Here, notice the flag `--watch-changes`, it enables the browser to reload automatically whenever the configuration file changes, which greatly accelerates the process of composing vector tiles.

 ![Mapbox Preview](screenshot.png)

-### Under the Hood
+### Under the Hood (Optional)

 Baremaps extensively rely on the fantastic [ST_AsMVT](https://postgis.net/docs/ST_AsMVT.html) functions released by the Postgis team to produce [Mapbox Vector Tiles](https://docs.mapbox.com/vector-tiles/specification/).
-However, notice that in the following excerpt of the YAML configuration file, none of these concepts appear in the SQL queries.
+However, in the following excerpt of the YAML configuration file, none of these concepts appear in the SQL queries.

 ```yaml
 id: 'openstreetmap'